benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 ## Binary search

-Also quite simple is to put the items in an array which is sorted by key, and use [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) to reduce the number of comparisons.
-This is kind of how we might look something up in a (paper!) dictionary.
+Another simple approach is to put the items in an array which is sorted by key, and use [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) to reduce the number of comparisons.
+This is kind of how we might look something up in a (paper) dictionary.

 C even has a `bsearch` function in its standard library.
-Binary search is reasonably fast even for hundreds of items (though not as fast as a hash table), because you're only comparing an average of log(N) items.
-However, it doesn't allow you to insert items without copying the rest down, so insertions require N operations.
+Binary search is reasonably fast even for hundreds of items (though not as fast as a hash table), because you're only comparing an average of log(*num_keys*) items.
+However, because the array needs to stay sorted, you can't insert items without copying the rest down, so insertions still require an average of *num_keys*/2 operations.

-This time the array must be pre-sorted.
-Assume we're looking up `bob` again:
+Assume we're looking up `bob` again (in this pre-sorted array):

 | --------- | ----- | ------ | ----- | ------ | ----- | ------ | --- |
 | **Index** |     0 |      1 |     2 |      3 |     4 |      5 |   6 |
 | **Key**   | `bar` | `bazz` | `bob` | `buzz` | `foo` | `jane` | `x` |
 | **Value** | 42    | 36     | 11    | 7      | 10    | 100    | 200 |

-With binary search, we start in the middle (`buzz`), and if the key there is greater than what we're looking for, we repeat the process with the lower half, if it's greater, we repeat the process with the higher half.
+With binary search, we start in the middle (`buzz`), and if the key there is greater than what we're looking for, we repeat the process with the lower half.
+If it's greater, we repeat the process with the higher half.
 In this case it results in three steps, at indexes 3, 1, 2, and then we have it.
+This is 3 steps instead of 5, and the improvement over linear search gets (exponentially) better the more items you have.

 Here's how you'd do it in C (with and without `bsearch`).
 The definition of the `item` struct is the same as above.